Robbepop/intx/README.md

 # `intx` - Non-standard fixed bitwidth integers for Rust

+> WARNING: This crate is not yet production ready as it is missing lots of tests.

 This crate provides new integer types with non-standard and fixed bitwidths such as `U24`, `I48`, `U96` and so forth with a focus on data layout and alignment.